-SubmarineFlow is an inviscid panel method code that calculates the flow of water around submarines and other objects.
+SubmarineFlow is an inviscid panel method code that calculates the flow of water around streamlined underwater objects, such as submarines.
 It is developed by Dr Tim Gourlay at Perth Hydro and used for our ship hydrodynamics consulting.

 For submarines in unbounded water